ukparliament/ontologies/meta/weeknotes/2025/02/index.md

 In procedure adjacent news, James has also started work on modernising - or hardening, as [Young Robert](https://bsky.app/profile/robert-brook.com) might say - our [beloved egg timer](https://api.parliament.uk/egg-timer) code.
 Before cracking on with improvements, he's been concentrating on documenting what's there now.
 Which means the dear old egg timer finally come with [a rather handy readme](https://github.com/ukparliament/egg-timer/blob/main/README.md).
 Most useful for all those considering creating an egg timer of their own.
 Thanks James.

+In support of our procedure mapping work, we're pleased - nae delighted - to report a couple of models fresh from the paint shop.
+The first is a heavily revised and hopefully improved version of our [procedure model](https://ukparliament.github.io/ontologies/procedure/procedure-ontology), the second describing [all things standing order related](https://ukparliament.github.io/ontologies/standing-order/standing-order-ontology).
+Clerkly eyes are more than welcome, though the procedure model in particular comes with the caveat that it's all rather abstract.

 ## New, old search

 It's been a quiet few weeks for search-based pixel punching.
 Which is not to say that nothing's happened.
 After all, the [search application](https://parliamentary-search-265cced0397e.herokuapp.com/search-prototype) is a [very thin layer](https://github.com/ukparliament/search-prototype) atop a mountain of information and information always needs managing.
 [Code being to fish as data is to wine](https://redmonk.com/jgovernor/2007/04/05/why-applications-are-like-fish-and-data-is-like-wine/), being a term of art in these parts.
 Back in April, Librarian Anya noticed that our content type hierarchy was a little lopsided, a couple of parents having only one viable offspring.